ngholson/obs_weather_time_overlay/README.md

 ### <a href="https://github.com/ngholson/obs_weather_time_overlay/archive/refs/heads/main.zip">Download here</a>

 **This requires a <a href="https://home.openweathermap.org/users/sign_up">free API key</a> from OpenWeatherMap.org**

+Multi-Language Support.
+Pulls default language information from browser and displays output in that language.

 <B>NOTE: IT WILL TAKE 5-10 MINUTES FOR YOUR NEW API KEY TO BECOME ACTIVE.
 PLEASE BE PATIENT.</b>